 Next, head over to the Xenia Canary build page on Github and download the latest file named “xenia_canary.zip.”

-If you’d prefer to download it on a computer and transfer it over, we’ve got a guide for transferring files over to the Steam Deck from a PC.
+If you’d prefer to download it on a computer and transfer it over, I’ve got a guide for transferring files over to the Steam Deck from a PC.
 It’s all really painless as well.

 Step 3: Add the Xenia Canary Build to Steam

 Once you’ve moved the files to somewhere safe, head inside and look for the file named “xenia_canary.exe.”

 Use the left trigger to click on the file to bring up the submenu then select Add to Steam.